KevinNguyen091995/BankApplicationSQL/README.md

 It allows a customer to withdraw/deposit/signout from their account, and updates the SQL table as required.

-SQL DATA TO CREATE TABLE FOR TEST PURPOSES:\n
+SQL DATA TO CREATE TABLE FOR TEST PURPOSES:

 CREATE TABLE customer(
 customer_id int auto_increment,
 customer_first_name varchar(25) NOT NULL,